trustbridgecr/.github/profile/README.md

 ### 🤝 How to Get Involved
 We welcome contributors, builders, and DeFi enthusiasts!

-Let’s build the future of decentralized finance—together. 🚀
+Let’s build the future of decentralized finance together. 🚀

 ---